 When a terminal is initialized, it sends a registration request packet to the HUB PP. The structure of this packet is described in the hiSky air protocol description document.
 When a registration request is received in the HUB PP, it is transferred to the Fusion.
 The fusion identifies that this is a Registration Request according to the opcode (0x01) of the message.
 The fusion then transfers the message to the Core Admin.
 The Core Admin is following the below procedure:

-If the active terminals number is more then max_terminals (400 for the MVP), then the registration request is denied and a registration reply message is sent to the terminal with the approve/reject code = 0 (see air protocol doc.).
+If the number of active terminals is more then max_terminals (400 for the MVP), then the registration request is denied and a registration reply message is sent to the terminal with the approve/reject code = 0 (see air protocol doc.).

-Search for the Terminal HUID in the list of active terminals.
+Else, the Core Admin will search for the Terminal HUID in the list of active terminals.
 If the terminal is in the list, the Core Admin will issue a Registration Reply and indicate in the table that the terminal is active.

 If the terminal is not listed in the active terminals list, the Core Admin will add the terminal to the list, mark it as active and send a Registration Reply message to the terminalwith the Approve/Reject code = 1.